build-on-aws/content/posts/build-and-manage-a-resilient-service-using-aws-sdks/index.md

 ----------------------------------------------------------------------------------------
 ```

-The next phase of the example sets up a single load-balanced endpoint by deploying the following resources:
+The next phase of the example sets up a load-balanced endpoint by deploying the following resources:

 * An ELB target group that is attached to the Auto Scaling group.
 The target group forwards HTTP requests to
   instances in the Auto Scaling group on port 80, and is configured to verify the health of instances.
 To speed up